History of India: Ochre Coloured Pottery culture

 Sinauli solid-disk wheel cart, photograph of the Archaeological Survey of India.

 During the 2nd millennium BCE, Ochre Coloured Pottery culture was in Ganga Yamuna Doab region.
 These were rural settlements with agriculture and hunting.
 They were using copper tools such as axes, spears, arrows, and swords, and had domesticated animals.

 Iron Age (c.
 1800 – 200 BCE)

 Vedic period (c.
 1500 – 600 BCE)

-Starting c.
-1900 BCE, Indo-Aryan tribes moved into the Punjab from Central Asia in several waves of migration.
+Starting around 1900 BCE, Indo-Aryan tribes moved into the north-west of India from Central Asia in several waves of migration.
 The Vedic period is when the Vedas were composed of liturgical hymns from the Indo-Aryan people.
 The Vedic culture was located in part of north-west India, while other parts of India had a distinct cultural identity.
 Many regions of the Indian subcontinent transitioned from the Chalcolithic to the Iron Age in this period.

 The Vedic culture is described in the texts of Vedas, still sacred to Hindus, which were orally composed and transmitted in Vedic Sanskrit.
 The Vedas are some of the oldest extant texts in India.
 The Vedic period, lasting from about 1500 to 500 BCE, contributed to the foundations of several cultural aspects of the Indian subcontinent.